tinacms/tina.io/content/guides/nextjs/git-based/adding-backend.md

 export default MyApp
 ```

-Now that the CMS and Git backend is wired up, we need to create some forms to edit content!
+If you restart the dev server, you should see an 'edit icon' in the lower left-hand corner.
+If you open that, you'll see and empty Tina sidebar!
+Let's create some forms to edit content from the sidebar.